 Business & Technology

-TLS 1.3 was released last summer, and it has some important ramifications for securing your critical data.
-However, if you’re like most people, your initial response is, “what is TLS, and why does 1.3 matter?”
+TLS 1.3 was released in August 2018, and it has some important ramifications for securing your critical data.
+But before we dive into the finer details, if you’re like most people, your initial response is, “what is TLS, and why does 1.3 matter?”
 The quick answer is, TLS stands for Transport Layer Security, and it is one of the building blocks of security on the internet.
 All of those secure web pages that you see beginning with https:// are based around TLS.

 “Wait a minute, you can’t fool me,” you say.
-“That ‘s’ in https stands for SSL!”
+“The "s" in https stands for SSL!”
 Well, that ringing sound you are now hearing is the year 1994 on the phone calling for you.
 It wants to remind you that SSL—which stands for Secure Sockets Layer—was originally developed by Netscape back in 1994.
 It went through several versions (1.0, 2.0, and 3.0) and then when TLS 1.0 was released in 1999, it actually replaced SSL 3.0.
-(And by the way, that ‘s’ in https stands for “Secure,” not SSL.)
+(And by the way, that "s" in https stands for “Secure,” not SSL.)

 Some of the ciphers in previous versions were also weak cryptographically, making them vulnerable to a variety of exploits (RC4, CBC, SHA1, MD5, etc).
 In fact, some of those ciphers were so weak that they also couldn’t prevent recorded traffic from being decrypted later if someone had access to the private key (RSA static key).